Is graphic design a career in tech?

 I was asked why I had these doubts, and I started writing a reply, but I realised I had a lot more questions than answers!
-What constitutes as ‘in tech’ anyway?
+What constitutes as ‘a career in tech’ anyway?
 Is it the business sector you’re in?
-Is it the product or service you sell?
+The product or service you sell?
 Is it a case of looking as to whether the work you do moves technology forward?
-Is it about whether the work you do uses technology in a new, innovative way?
+Or is it about whether the work you do uses technology in a new, innovative way?
 Could the ‘tech’ sphere exist without the work you do?
 Gosh, you can see why I had trouble answering!

 Would/could technology companies exist without designers?
 Well, probably not.
 My partner is a web dev, and annoyingly he’s also quite a decent designer.
 This generally isn’t the case though – usually web devs are sub-par designers.
 It goes the other way too – designers don’t always make great developers.
 But the two together?
 That’s when beautiful things happen.

 But that can’t be the deciding factor because by this logic, well, lets just say this is where my mind begins to audibly creak under the pressure of the can of worms that opens.